SidSong01/Sobel-Operator-with-CUDA/ReadMe.md

 # TO DO:

  Include a quantified comparision, e.g., showing a table with norm difference between serail and parallel implementation.
+Improve code organization.

 # Overview:
 ---